Mohan-jagali/01assesment/README.md

     - Stop conflicting services

 9. Docker Image Not Found:
-  - Ensure you build images before applying Terraform
+  - Ensure you build images are tagged correctly before applying Terraform
-  - check jenkims file image tag and terraform main file image tag both has same image tag before build
+  - check jenkins file image tag and terraform main file image tag both has same image tag before build

 10. Nginx conflict:
     - if you encounter a problem related volume mounts make sure you have given the correct absolute path.